-In high child labor places, early life shocks lead children to dropout, which raises their family's consumption (Appendix Table A5), but leads to less consumption when they are adults (Table 5).
-To calculate discount factors, we estimate the discount factor ρ that would exactly offset the long-run consumption losses with the short-run consumption gains in the absence of incomplete contracting ($\gamma = 1$).
+In high child labor places, early life shocks lead children to dropout, which raises their family's consumption (Appendix Table A5), but leads to less consumption when they are adults (Table 6).
+To calculate discount factors, we estimate the discount factor $\rho$ that would exactly offset the long-run consumption losses with the short-run consumption gains in the absence of incomplete contracting ( $\gamma = 1$ ).
 This exercise does require some additional assumptions.
 In particular, by comparing present discounted Rupee pay-offs, we are implicitly assuming utility is linear in consumption.
-Furthermore, we assume that families anticipate the actual growth rate of India over the period (real PPP per capita GDP increased 2.8% a year in the Penn World Tables from 1950 to 2010).22 Appendix B provides further details of how we calibrate the discount factor.
+Furthermore, we assume that families anticipate the actual growth rate of India over the period (real PPP per capita GDP increased 2.8% a year in the Penn World Tables from 1950 to 2010).
+Appendix B provides further details of how we calibrate the discount factor.

 The discount factor needed to rationalize our preferred IV estimates is 0.88.
 While not impossibly low, this number is well below estimates of the social discount factor, which is thought to be between 0.95 (in low-income countries) and 0.97 (in high-income countries) (Haacker et al., 2020).
-The numbers are also below India's interest rate of 5-7% during the sample period, which would lead to a discount factor on the order of 0.93-0.95.
-As a result, given both our estimated discount factors and the fact that the oldest sons are not induced to leave school, we think that the dropout is unlikely to reflect efficient choices.23
+The numbers are also below the discount factor of 0.93-0.95 implied by India's interest rate during the sample period.
+As a result, given both our estimated discount factors and the fact that the oldest sons are not induced to leave school, we think that the dropout is unlikely to reflect efficient choices.